ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

         <dd>
           You can select an existing data volume from the
           <b>Attached volumes</b> list.
 If a previously used data volume does
-          not appear, it might exist under a different IBM Cloud account.
+          not appear, it might exist under a different account or resource instance.
         </dd>
       </dl>
     </td>